asyncapi/generator-react-sdk/API.md

 <dd><p>render a file with react.
 This function automatically transforms jsx to js before importing the component.</p>
 </dd>
 <dt><a href="#transpileFiles">transpileFiles(directory, outputDir, options)</a></dt>
-<dd><p>Transpile files in directory and write it to an output directory, if no errors are thrown it completed successfully.</p>
+<dd><p>Transpile files in a given directory (and sub directory if recursive option are passed) and write it to an output directory, if no errors are thrown it completed successfully.</p>
 </dd>
 <dt><a href="#getFilesInDir">getFilesInDir(dir, includeSubDirs)</a></dt>
 <dd><p>Function which finds all the files in directories</p>